jonathansampson/writing/brave/brave-extensions.md

 ## Downloading Chrome Extensions

 Now that we have a local copy of Brave's source, and are able to run it, we can continue.
-If you haven't already, close all instances of Brave, and close both terminal windows.
+If you haven't already, close all instances of Brave, and close both terminals.
 It's time to download an extension!

 Downloading a Chrome extension often starts by installing the extension in Chrome.
 This alone requires several steps.
 Once installed, we have to go digging through our file system and move a handful of files.
 That's too much work; we'll take a shortcut.